vcstuff/credential-profile-comparison/README.md

 It can be beneficial to rotate keys every once in a while for freshness, but also allowing for generating a new key pair for when the old pair was compromised.
 This property defines whether the public key in a credential can be replaced by a new one.

 #### Key History
+Even though key rotation means that no new credentials will be connected to that key, it does not necessarily mean that the credentials linked to a deprecated key are invalid.
+This property is about whether a history of deprecated keys related to a certain identifier can be retained and obtained, allowing for the verification of older credentials.

 #### Party
-The credential profile comparison matrix also indicates which party (issuer vs holder) can use a certain key management system.
+The credential profile comparison matrix also indicates which party (issuer versus holder) can use a certain key management system.

-### Trust Management
+### Properties of Trust Management
-In the trust triangle, the verifier has to have a certain amount of trust in the issuer in order to accept the presentation of the holder, based on a credential issued by the issuer to the holder.
+As displayed in the trust triangle, the verifier has to have a certain amount of trust in the issuer in order to accept the presentation of the holder, based on a credential issued by the issuer to the holder.

 #### Description
 For each method, we list a description on what the approach to trust management is.